 #18.
 Mega– A Free Cloud Storage Offers 50 GB For Free Tier User

 Mega is a multi-platform app that syncs files and folders between the local and online cloud servers.
 It provides a client application for Linux desktops and offers a free 50 GB of storage on the cloud.

 KeePass stores all passwords in an encrypted database.
 It exists in a single file, and you can access this database by using a key file or password, or both.
 This app was first a windows app, and the interface has not changed much.
 This is one of the must-have applications for Linux.

 #20. aTunes: Alternative Program For iTunes

 aTunes is a perfect alternative for iTunes.
-It allows you to do pretty much everything that you can do on iTunes.
+It allows you to do pretty much everything you can on iTunes.
 We definitely urge you to try this application if you are an Apple user.

 The above 20 applications listed above cover most of the essential features that you need for daily use.
 The list may grow as per your need.
-But, our goal is to provide the must-have application for Linux platform.
+But, our goal is to provide the must-have application for the Linux platform.

 Thanks for reading this article.
-Please reach out to us if you have any queries on them.
+Please reach out to us if you have any queries about them.
 We will try to answer your queries to our best.
 Please read more interesting articles like this: